peyoot/peyoot.github.io/docs/deyaio/get-started.md

 To do project development, you need to go into the desired DEY version of the project and then create the project .
 You can use docker-compose to create a project, or you can create a project directly using the official native method under workspace sub-folder.
 Both ways can share workspace as the project directory.

+To better manage multiple projects, please use tmux to create a new terminal session for every project.

 ### Native DEY development method

 The dey-aio toolset automatically pulls the DEY source code when it is being installed.
 And you can create a project in the workspace folder and compile it directly.
 This method is no different from the official one, except that it install DEY in the sources folder of currentdirectory.  we need to enter the corresponding workspace folder to create the new project.  dey-aio has made some optimizations for different projects to share the download folder and sstate cache, which are stored in the project_shared under workspace.
 Take the creation of the cc93 project as an example: